 In recent years, India has emerged as one of the world's most popular adventure travel destinations.
 One of the main reasons for this is the huge variety of adventure activities that are possible.
 Most people looking for India adventure travel destinations head to the far north mountains, and the beaches of Goa.
 Here are the best places to unleash your adventurous side.

-If you like a challenge and want to get far away from civilization, also take a look at these 5 Remote Trekking Destinations in India that are Still Under the Radar.
+If you like a challenge and want to get far away from civilization, also take a look at 5 Remote Trekking Destinations in India that are Still Under the Radar.

 01 of 07